MorCosta/Work-day-scheduler-/README.md

 The user just need to navigate to the this link: https://morcosta.github.io/Code-quiz/

 ## Usage
-Once on the page, the user can click on the Start Quiz button.
-By doing so, the quiz will start, activating a count down timer of thirty seconds, and showing a question with multiple choices.
-The quiz will display the word "correct"or "incorrect" based on the answer the user picked.
-For every wrong answer, 10 seconds will be detracted by the timer.
-The game ends when the user answered all the questions, or when the timer reaches 0.
+Once on the page, the user can save events in the time blocks.
+By doing so, the events will be saved in the Local storage, and they will be retrived even if the user refresh the page.
+The time blocks will change colour based on the time of the day.
+The time blocks previous the present hour will be gray, the time block for the actual hour will be red, and the future time blocks will be green.
-Once the game is over, the users can leave their initials, and these will be displayed with their scores on another page.
-The users will also have the option to clear the highscore.

 ![alt text](assets/Images/Screenshot.png)